Upcoming Changes in Maryland's Agricultural Cost Share Program

 MACS Program and Chesapeake Bay Clean-Up Goals

-The MACS Program is credited as one of the reasons Maryland, at the 2017 Chesapeake Bay clean-up mid-point assessment, had met its reduction goals for both phosphorus and sediment.
+The MACS Program is credited as one of the reasons Maryland's agricultural sector, at the 2017 Chesapeake Bay clean-up mid-point assessment, had met its reduction goals for both phosphorus and sediment.
 Between fiscal years 2009 and 2017, the MACS Program provided $54.6 million in grant funding toward the installation of 4,435 conservation practices on Maryland farms.
 Maryland, along with the five other Bay states and the District of Columbia, have committed to achieve their Chesapeake Bay water quality clean-up goals by 2025 and the continued implementation of agricultural conservation practices are a critical component of the agriculture sector reaching those goals.

 Between now and 2025, Maryland plans to reduce nitrogen from agriculture by almost 5 million pounds, and according to the Phase III Watershed Implementation Plan, the nitrogen reduction in the agricultural sector will be achieved, in large part, through high rates of BMP implementation.